25 Productivity Hacks

 18. Have a contingency

 Allow time in your diary for unexpected and unplanned tasks.
 In addition, give yourself some contingency time during the day for things that might overrun.
+Human beings are not very good at estimating how long projects take so beware being overoptimistic about the time you allocate.
+See Planning Fallacy.

 19. Review your environment